cryptolok/DeCryKe/README.md

 Deniable Cryptographic Key

-DeCryKe is a technique to transform almost any cryptographic algorithm into [deniable-one](https://en.wikipedia.org/wiki/Deniable_encryption), it is a decry of [Russia's anti-terrorism law](https://www.theguardian.com/world/2016/jun/26/russia-passes-big-brother-anti-terror-laws) (aka Yarovaya law) and its [FSB implementation](https://translate.google.com/translate?hl=en&sl=auto&tl=en&u=http%3A%2F%2Fpublication.pravo.gov.ru%2FDocument%2FView%2F0001201608120037).
+DeCryKe is a technique to transform almost any cryptographic algorithm into [deniable-one](https://en.wikipedia.org/wiki/Deniable_encryption), it is a decry of [Russia's anti-terrorism law](https://www.theguardian.com/world/2016/jun/26/russia-passes-big-brother-anti-terror-laws) (a.k.a.
+Yarovaya law) and its [FSB implementation](https://translate.google.com/translate?hl=en&sl=auto&tl=en&u=http%3A%2F%2Fpublication.pravo.gov.ru%2FDocument%2FView%2F0001201608120037).

 As you might know, now in Russia you are forced to provide the meanings (keys) to decode (decrypt) all the communication and data, othervise you will be punished.